 Vicksburg Roadside Restaurant

-The Tomato Place in Vicksburg Mississippi is a delight for a weary traveler.
-It’s a fruit stand.
-Oh, certainly not.
-It must be described as a vegetable stand.
-But wait, it’s also that place to get delicious southern-style boiled peanuts.
+The Tomato Place in Vicksburg Mississippi is a delight for weary travelers.
+It’s a restaurant and a fruit stand.
+But, must also be described as a vegetable stand.
+But wait, it’s even described as the best place to get delicious southern-style boiled peanuts.

-Yes…and probably is the photo next to the word in the dictionary.
-When I entered the restaurant area for ordering and dining, an enchanting mural showing the distances to destinations along US Hwy 61.
+When I entered the restaurant area at The Tomato Place for meals and dining, my interest peaked at an enchanting mural showing the distances to destinations along US Hwy 61.
 All roads lead to The Tomato Place, in Vicksburg.

-A printed menu is available on the counter, but the specials of the day are on the colorful chalkboard displays behind the order station framed with holiday lights, even in July.
+A printed menu is available on the counter, but the daily specials of the day are on colorful chalkboard displays behind the order station framed with holiday lights, even in July.

 Slow your thoughts and become a citizen of the south for just a while.
 Savor the vivid colors and the scents of this place.